Data Types

 Appends the audio from another media file (video or audio file) to the output.

-All media files specified via append are concatenated in the order they are specified, with the primary input audio (specified on the URL's file path) playing first.
+If you specify append multiple times, then the media files will be concatenated in the order of the querystring parameters, with the primary input audio (specified on the URL's file path) playing first.

 To use: specify the "file path" attribute of another media file as the query parameter's value.